ChennasamudramHarsha/voting-system-solidity/README.md

 # voting-system-solidity
-A simple solidity code for voting machine using Ethereum solidity
+A simple code for voting machine using Ethereum solidity